wp-plugins/joebooking/readme.txt

 * Attachments
 * Multiple providers
 * Multiple locations

-Please visit [our website](http://www.joebooking.com "WordPress Appointment Scheduling") for more info and [get the Pro version now!](http://www.joebooking.com/order/).

 Make sure you don't overbook yourself while keeping it easy for your potential clients to book time with you.
 Switch to manage your service offerings and client appointments right from your WordPress powered website.